rajivbishwokarma/Vitis-AI-Tutorials/README.md

 If you want to run this lab on another machine, the following is required:

-  + An Ubuntu host machine configured with the requirements defined in Table 1 of the <a href="https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_0/ug1414-vitis-ai.pdf">Vitis AI User Guide (UG1414)</a>.
+  + An Ubuntu host machine configured with the requirements defined in Table 2 of the <a href="https://www.xilinx.com/support/documentation/sw_manuals/vitis_ai/1_2/ug1414-vitis-ai.pdf">Vitis AI User Guide (UG1414)</a>.
   + The host machine should also have:
-    + The `vitis-ai-docker-runtime`, which is the runtime docker image for DPU-v2 development.
     + Either the `vitis-ai-docker-tools` GPU image or the `vitis-ai-docker-tools` CPU image.
+    + The Petalinux SD environment for the Vitis-AI-Libaries
     + A terminal emulator and/or SSH Client, such as Putty.

 For more details, refer to the [Vitis AI Repository](https://github.com/Xilinx/Vitis-AI).